xaralis/django-static-sitemaps/README.rst

 * Generate sitemap files to your STATIC/MEDIA/(own choice) directory
 * Split sitemap files when limit for size is reached
-* Gzip the sitemap files when required
+* gzip the sitemap files when required
 * Set different domain for sitemap file
 * Ping google that sitemap has changed